 - Pick the instrument that you want to appear in your part by marking the relevant box in the right-hand pane.
-Usually you only want one instrument per part, but sometimes you might need a part that includes more than one instrument (such as multiple percussion staves).
-MuseScore lets you mark as many instruments per part as you need.
+Usually, you only want one instrument per part, but sometimes you might need a part that includes more than one instrument (such as multiple percussion staves).
+MuseScore allows you to mark as many instruments per part as you need.

 - Repeat steps two through four (above) for each part as needed

 - Once you done, press Close to dismiss the Parts window

 You have now finished defining the parts.
 You do not need to do this again, unless you add or remove an instrument from your full score.
 In the current version of MuseScore, it is not possible to split a single staff (that contains two or more voices) into separate parts.
 So, any instrument that you want to print out a separate part for also needs to have its own staff in the full score.

 Creating the parts

 You can create your parts at any time to see how they look, but it is only necessary to do it after you have finished the full score and want to print out the individual parts: